Born: 02 March 1989 (Wilrijk, Belgium)

 He suffered a knee injury in October, 2016, which kept him out until early December, but he was quickly back to his best and ended up playing 39 times over the course of the 2016-17 campaign, scoring on the last day of the season in our 7-1 victory at already-relegated Hull City.

 Capped by Belgium at every level from Under-15 to Under-21, Toby made his senior international debut in 2009 and appeared at the 2014 FIFA World Cup finals in Brazil.
-He also featured for his nation at Euro 2016, scoring the opening goal in Belgium's 4-0 win over Hungary in the round of 16.
+He also featured for his nation at Euro 2016, scoring the opening goal in Belgium's 4-0 win over Hungary in the round of 16, and was heavily involved in Belgium's best-ever World Cup finish as they came third at the 2018 tournament in Russia.